heavy-duty/platform/README.md

 Clone the repo in the desired location and `cd` to it and run `npm i`.
 It's time to build the program and deploy it!
 Every Solana program needs a Keypair, Bulldozer is not different.
 We used one during development but you'll need to set up your own and replace it in some files.

 I know, it's boring, but this is temporal.
 We'll figure out a better way.
-For now, run `anchor keys list`, you should see a PublicKey, this key matches a new generated Keypair under `/apps/bulldozer-programs/target/deploy/bulldozer-keypair.json`.
+For now, cd into `apps/bulldozer-programs` and run `anchor keys list`, you should see a PublicKey, this key matches a new generated Keypair under `/apps/bulldozer-programs/target/deploy/bulldozer-keypair.json`.

 Copy that PublicKey and replace it in these places: